Mike Hawkins (musician): 2013–2015: Revolt and other releases

 label, Doorn Records.
 On 17 February, Hawkins was featured on the official remix EP of the single "House of Gold" by Twenty One Pilots.
 Exactly one month later, he was featured on the official remix EP for the song "Wizard" by Martin Garrix & Jay Hardway.
 On 7 July 2014, Hawkins released his anthemic single "Revolt" via Doorn Records.
-All of the song's sales from Beatport were subsequently donated to UNICEF.
+All the song's sales from Beatport were subsequently donated to UNICEF.
 On 11 August, he released the single "Freedom" in collaboration with Jay Hardway, via Spinnin' Records.

 On 2 February, Mike Hawkins released the single "Desert Storm" with the DJ trio, Jetfire, via Doorn Records.
 On 23 February, alongside Mightyfools, Hawkins released the song "Shots Fired" on Calvin Harris' record label, Fly Eye Records, exclusively via Beatport.

 2016: Split from Spinnin' Records and Armada Music

+2024: Grammy Nomination for Best Pop Dance Recording

+Mike Hawkins was nominated for a Grammy for Best Pop Dance Recording for his song, “Baby Don’t Hurt Me”, alongside David Guetta, Anne-Marie, Coi Leray, Johnny Goldstein and Toby Green.